Stormy102/Lancer/README.md

                         scan and pass the results to Lancer.
   --show-output         Show the output of the programs which are executed,
+                        such as nmap, nikto, smbclient and gobuster -l LANGUAGE, --language LANGUAGE
+                        Language you want Lancer to run in.
+Defaults to English !!NOT YET IMPLEMENTED!!
-                        such as nmap, nikto, smbclient and gobuster --nmap FILE           Skip an internal nmap scan by providing the path to an nmap XML file
+  --nmap FILE           Skip an internal nmap scan by providing the path to an
+                        nmap XML file
+  --udp                 Scan for UDP ports as well as TCP when using nmap.
+                        This will look for more ports but will result in a much longer scan time

 Web Services:
   Options for targeting web services

-  -wW WORDLIST          The wordlist to use.
-Defaults to the
+  -wW WORDLIST, --web-wordlist WORDLIST
-                        directory-2.3-medium.txt file found in
-                        /usr/share/wordlists/dirbuster
+                        The wordlist to use.
+The default wordlist can be changed in the config file --web-scan-only       Perform a web scan only.
+This runs a custom Nmap scan on ports 80, 443, 3000 and 8080, and runs the web modules against that target.
+NOT YET IMPLEMENTED

 File Services:
   Options for targeting file services